Mentone railway station

-It is classed as a Premium Station, and it is listed on the Victorian Heritage Register.
+It is classed as a premium station, and is listed on the Victorian Heritage Register.

 History

 Mentone station opened on 1 September 1882, when the railway line from Caulfield was extended to Mordialloc.
 Like the suburb itself, the station is named after the French Riviera resort Menton.

 Until the 1940s, a former siding at the station existed, operating across Station Street to a timber yard.

-In 1959, boom barriers replaced interlocked gates at the former Balcombe Road level crossing, which was located at the Up end of the station.
+In 1959, boom barriers replaced interlocked gates at the former Balcombe Road level crossing, which was located at the up end of the station.

 In 1981, the goods yard was closed to traffic.
 In late 1984/early 1985, a number of sidings and a headshunt at the station were abolished.
-Also in 1985, the signal box and interlocking were abolished.
+Also occurring in 1985, the signal box and interlocking were abolished.

 In December 2007, Mentone was upgraded to a Premium Station.

-On 20 March 2020, the station was closed from 8.15pm to allow for works to remove the three level crossings at Balcombe, Charman and Park Roads, and to build a new Mentone station.
+On 20 March 2020, the station was closed from 8:15pm to allow for works to remove the three level crossings at Balcombe, Charman and Park Roads, and to build a new Mentone station.
 On 20 July of that year, the rebuilt station opened.
 The former heritage station buildings were retained as part of the project.